SparkPost/support-docs/momentum/4/lua/ref-msys-tls-params-set.md

 <a name="lua.ref.msys.tls_params.set.example"></a>

-The following example shows how to use this function in the `get_outbound_tls_parameters` hook to override all outbound tls parameters:
+The following example shows how to use this function in the `get_outbound_tls_parameters` hook to override all outbound tls parameters.
+It is important to note that the use of this hook will remove all outbound tls configs, requring the user to overwrite them.

 ```
 local core = require("msys.core");